Interpretable Visual Question Answering by Reasoning on Dependency Trees

-To achieve a general and powerful reasoning system with the ability to enable reasoning over any dependency parse trees of questions rather than fixed layouts as in prior works, we propose a novel parse-tree-guided reasoning network (PTGRN) that contains three collaborative modules to perform tailored reasoning operations for addressing the two most common word relations in the questions.
+To achieve a general and powerful reasoning system that can enable reasoning over any dependency parse trees of questions without domain-specific knowledge, we propose a novel parse-tree-guided reasoning network (PTGRN) that contains three collaborative modules to perform tailored reasoning operations for addressing the two most common word relations in the questions.
 As shown in Figure~\ref{fig:intro}, given a specific dependency tree of a question parsed by an off-the-shelf parser, we construct a reasoning route that follows the parse tree layout, which is a tree structure composed of several types of nodes or edges.
-Our proposed network then alternately applies the three collaborative modules on each word node for global reasoning: 1) exploit local visual evidence of each word guided by the exploited regions of its child nodes, 2) integrate the messages of child nodes via gated residual composition, and 3) propagate the hidden and exploited map toward its parent with respect to the type of edges.
-Notably, in contrast to previous methods, our PTGRN is targeted toward a general and interpretable reasoning VQA framework that does not require any complicated handcrafted rules or ground-truth annotations to obtain a specific layout.
+Our proposed network then alternately applies three collaborative modules on each word node for global reasoning to 1) exploit the local visual evidence of each word guided by the exploited regions of its child nodes, 2) integrate the messages of child nodes via gated residual composition, and 3) propagate the hidden and exploited map toward its parent with respect to the type of edges.
+Notably, in contrast to previous methods, PTGRN is a general and interpretable reasoning VQA framework that does not require any complicated handcrafted rules or ground-truth annotations to obtain a specific layout.

-Specifically, we observe that the frequently used types of dependency relations can be categorized in two sets: whether the head is a predicate that describes the relation of its children (\eg \emph{color} $\leftarrow$ \emph{is}, \emph{is}$\rightarrow $\emph{nose}) or a word describted by its child (\eg \emph{furthest}$\rightarrow$\emph{object}).
-We refer to the first set as a clausal predicate relation, which describes how a parent node composes its children, and we refer to the second as a modifier relation, which will help specify a object more concretely given the parent-child pairs.
+Specifically, we observe that the frequently used types of dependency relations can be categorized into two sets depending on whether the head is a predicate that describes the relation of its children (\eg \emph{color} $\leftarrow$ \emph{is}, \emph{is}$\rightarrow $\emph{nose}) or a word described by its child (\eg \emph{furthest}$\rightarrow$\emph{object}).
+We refer to the first set as a clausal predicate relation, which describes how a parent node composes its children, and we refer to the second as a modifier relation, which will help specify an object more concretely given the parent-child pairs.
 Thus, we design an attention module to unitize the information propagated from the modifier relations, a gated residual composition module to compose the messages from child nodes, and finally, a parse-tree-guided propagation module to transfer the node's inner representations to its parent conditioned on the fine-grained relation types.